jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/0_Discretize_Aero.typ

 First, it should be noted that the number of input dimensions determines the number of dimensions of the output.
 It is a direct 1:1 relationship.
 If the input is two-dimensional, then the output is also two-dimensional.
 In a two-dimensional input, as mentioned before, the first dimension would be the locality of the load and the other would represent the magnitude of the force.
-The first dimension of the two-dimensional centroid matrix $bold(X[:,0])$ would give the respective position of the #gls("lie").
+The first dimension of the two-dimensional centroid matrix $bold(C[:,0])$ would give the respective position of the #gls("lie").
-The second column in the centroid matrix $bold(X[:,1])$ would give a representative force magnitude.
+The second column in the centroid matrix $bold(C[:,1])$ would give a representative force magnitude.
-This explanation can be expressed mathematically through the matrix provided in @eq_73.
+This explanation can be expressed mathematically through the matrix provided in @eq_74.
 The variables $L_i$ denotes the coordinate infromation, $F_i$ the force magnitude, the index $i in {0, ... , n}$ and the number of centroids is given as n.

-$  bold(X) = mat(
+$  bold(C) = mat(
   L_0, F_0;
   L_1, F_1;
   L_2, F_2;
   dots.v, dots.v;
   L_n, F_n;
-) $ <eq_73>
+) $ <eq_74>

-For a more general and thus non 2d centroid matrix @eq_74 shall be considered.
+For a more general and thus non 2d centroid matrix @eq_75 shall be considered.
-First, for the general case the dimension of the centroid matrix $bold(X)$ can be given as $bold(X)^(n times m)$, where n denotes the number of centroids and m the number of the features.
+First, for the general case the dimension of the centroid matrix $bold(C)$ can be given as $bold(C)^(n times m)$, where n denotes the number of centroids and m the number of the features.
-The latter is used as justification to call $bold(X)$ as centroid matrix.
+The latter is used as justification to call $bold(C)$ as centroid matrix.
 Second, the feature vectors are given as $Y_(i,j)$, where $i in {0, ... , n}$ and $j in {0, ... , m}$.

-$  bold(X) = mat(
+$  bold(C) = mat(
   Y_(0,0), Y_(0,1), ... , Y_(0,m);
   Y_(1,0), Y_(1,1), ... , Y_(1,m);
   Y_(2,0), Y_(2,1), ... , Y_(2,m);
   dots.v, dots.v, dots.down, dots.v;
   Y_(n,0),  Y_(n,1), ..., Y_(n,m);
-) $ <eq_74>
+) $ <eq_75>

 The term feature vector comes from the machine leanring environment.
 Since kmeans++ is a machine learning technique, for general purposes explanations, it considered to be more apropriate to use the machine-learning specific term feature vector.
 In general the feature vector could contain any measurable data that can be represted through numericla numbers.
-However, when adding physical meaning to the feature vector in the 2d #gls("ld") case, the features vectores becomes the positional vector $L$ and the force magnitude vector $F$ as expressed in @eq_73
+However, when adding physical meaning to the feature vector in the 2d #gls("ld") case, the features vectores becomes the positional vector $L$ and the force magnitude vector $F$ as expressed in @eq_74.

-// ---------------------------------- here ---------------------------------- //
+Moreover, the defintion of @eq_75 explains that while thre are n centroids, each centroid has the dimension m, which is  the dimension of the feture vector.
+Consequently, in order to describe one centroid fully, all feature attributes needs to be known.

-// TODO make use to have proplery used glspl when required Focusing on the physical relevant interpretation of the centroid matix, it was said that the second column $bold(X[:,1])$ would each indicate a representative force magnitude that should act on the corresponding #glspl("lie").
+Focusing on the physical relevant interpretation of the centroid matix, it was said that the second column $bold(C[:,1])$ would indicate a representative force magnitude that should act on the corresponding #glspl("lie").
 However, this interpretation is not complete, which should be explained in the following.
 In order to obtain the centroids, one step is to apply geometric averaging.
-While the averaging can be used to represent a group, these values cannot be used as representation for resulting loads for the #glspl("lie").
+While this averaging can be used to obtain one representiative entity for an group, these averaged values cannot be used as representation for the resulting loads for the #glspl("ld").
-If an averaged force were to be applied, partial loads would be ignored.
+If an averaged force were to be applied, other partial loads that are part of the same cluster would be ignored.
-The goal is for all partial loads to be combined and added up to a resulting force.
+The goal is to combine all partial loads through addition to get a resulting force.
-This means instead of using the value that kmeans++ would indicate in the second dimension $bold(X[:,1])$ of the matrix as a load value for the #glspl("lie"), all partial forces within each cluster should be added up to one resulting force.
+This means instead of using the value that kmeans++ would indicate in the second dimension $bold(C[:,1])$ of the matrix as a load value for the #glspl("lie"), all partial forces within each cluster should be added up to one resulting force.

-The partial forces would be all group members of a group or cluster.
+// equational explanation
+$  bold(C[:,1]) = mat(
+   F_0;
+   F_1;
+   F_2;
+  dots.v;
+   F_n;
+)
+$ <eq_76>

 The numerical application of kmeans++ on a computer is possible through the free and open-source library Scikit-learn @Pedregosa2011, for example.
 The implementation in Scikit-learn is already optimized and runs on multiple cores.
 Another reason that speaks for Scikit-learn is that it is a widespread and widely used library @Volk2024 @Chen2024a @Wang2023 @Mehdi2024 @Yu2024.